Updated on: February 19, 2024

 Qustodio has incredibly easy-to-use Android apps for parents and children — its app for parents has an intuitive interface that makes it easy to manage all of your parental control features and view activity reports.
 Its app for children is also incredibly easy to use and allows your child to quickly send a distress signal to approved contacts via text and email by tapping the SOS button on the app.

-Qustodio has a good but limited free plan and 3 premium annual plans starting at $54.95 / year.
-Its free plan only includes web filtering and screen time management for a single device, but its paid plans include all features and allow you to monitor 5-15 devices.
+Qustodio has a good but limited free plan and 2 premium plans.
+Its free plan only includes web filtering and screen time management for a single device.
+Its Basic plan ($54.95 / year) adds location tracking and games and app blocking for 5 devices, while the Complete plan ($99.95 / year) includes all features for unlimited devices.
 All plans include a 30-day money-back guarantee.

 🥈 2.
 Norton Family — Best for Families With Lots of Android Devices

 Norton Family allows you to monitor an unlimited number of devices, so it’s great if you have a large family and all your kids have Android devices.
-Qustodio can only monitor 15 or 20 devices, so I really like that Norton Family doesn’t put a limit on the number of devices you can monitor.
+Qustodio can only monitor unlimited devices on its most expensive plan, so Norton Family is a slightly more affordable option if this is your priority.

 Norton Family is able to block all Android apps, and its web filter lets you block websites based on 45+ site categories.
 Both the app and web filters worked perfectly in all my tests, and I especially like how you can change the web filtering rules as you please.